BateleurIO/combine-files/README.md

 ## See Also

 - [Combine Scripts for Azure Data Studio](https://github.com/BateleurIO/azuredatastudio-combine-scripts) is an extension for Microsoft Azure Data Studio that uses this to concatenate SQL script files.
 Supports configuration files and the ability to run several configurations in one action.
-- [Combine Files for Visual Studio Code](https://github.com/BateleurIO/vscode-combine-files) is an extension for Microsoft Visual Studio code that uses this to concatenate files of many kinds.
+- [Combine Files for Visual Studio Code](https://github.com/BateleurIO/vscode-combine-files) is an extension for Microsoft Visual Studio Code that uses this to concatenate files of many kinds.
 Supports configuration files and the ability to run several configurations in one action.

 ## License